manassaloi/manassaloi.github.io/_posts/2019-08-27-learn-business-strategy.markdown

 6. **[Only the Paranoid Survive](https://manassaloi.com/booksummaries/2016/03/28/paranoids-survive-grove.html)** is a great playbook on surviving 10X changes and has lot of war stories from Intel

-7. **[Obviously Awesome](https://manassaloi.com/booksummaries/2017/07/09/obviously-awesome-april.html)** is one of the best books I have read on product positioning
+7. **[Obviously Awesome](https://manassaloi.com/booksummaries/2017/07/09/obviously-awesome-april.html)** is one of the best books  on product positioning

+8. **[Blue Ocean Strategy](https://docs.google.com/document/d/1sx28G6cSbBjksvc0RoojQK4PiY1XgEPMHaenJvGRUWo/edit)** is one of the first strategy books I ever read

 Honorary mentions: **Good to great**, **Built to last**, **Blue Ocean Strategy**, **The Innovator’s Dilemma** I read them long back.
 Have to re read and take notes